YellowYak/Gfx2d/README.md

 concepts of 2D raycasting to create a pseudo-3D environment.
 It borrows heavily from the informative blog post by Tim Wheeler:
 [Wolfenstein 3D Raycasting in C](https://timallanwheeler.com/blog/2023/04/01/wolfenstein-3d-raycasting-in-c/).

+## Running the Project

+Pre-requisites:

+* Windows
+* .NET 10
+* Visual Studio

+Open the Solution in Visual Studio.
+Set the appropriate project as the Start Up Project: **Gfx2d.Standalone** to "play" the game; **Gfx2d.LevelEditor** to create or edit a level; or **Gfx2d.TextureEditor** to create or edit a texture.
+Then Build and Run the project.
+(Note: presently the **Gfx2d.Standalone** project has a hard-coded path to the level JSON file - you'll need to update this manually.)

 ## Gfx2d.Engine

 This Class Library project contains the core logic for the raycasting engine.
 It handles the keyboard input,